 Figure 2: Compress Pictures button

-This opens the Compress Pictures dialog box, as you can see in
+- Doing so opens the Compress Pictures dialog box, as you can see in Figure 3.

 Figure 3: Compress Pictures dialog box

-The Compress Pictures dialog box is divided into two sections: Compression options and Target output.
+- The Compress Pictures dialog box is divided into two sections: Compression options and Target output.
 Both these sections comprise some options which are explained below:

 Figure 4: Apply only to this picture check-box deselected